elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Input Metadata

 - One input per field in the ID.
-Depending on the value of allowIdToBeOmited this is optional or required.
+Depending on the value of allowIdToBeOmitted this is optional or required.

 ##### Pseudo-Code